deankoch/pkern/README.md

 # Update June 2022

 After some months of testing new ideas for improving this package I've finally committed a new version.
-This is a major update since the last commit - code files are reorganized more sensibly, and almost every function has been rewritten and renamed.
+This is a major update since the last commit - code files are reorganized more sensibly, and most functions have been rewritten and renamed.

 Nearly all of the package's functions now include extensive test code and examples, and I will be working on a new set of vignettes until around mid-summer.